Additive Grothendieck pretopologies and presentations of tensor categories: Preliminaries

 A direct consequence of (T1) and (T3) is the following property: \begin{itemize} \item[(T4)] For a sieve $S$ on $A$ and $R\in\cT(A)$ such that $R\subset S$, it follows that $S\in\cT(A)$. \end{itemize} Similarly, a consequence of (T2) and (T3) is: \begin{itemize} \item[(T5)] If $R_1,R_2\in\cT(A)$, then $R_1\cap R_2 \in\cT(A)$. \end{itemize}

 Grothendieck topologies on $\ba$ are the same when regarding $\ba$ as a $k$-linear category or as a preadditive ($\mZ$-linear) category.
-Moreover $\PSh\ba$ is equivalent to the category of additive functors $\ba^{\op}\to\Ab$.
-So the $k$-linearity does not play any role here, it is just useful to take it along for specific applications.
+It is just useful to take the $k$-linearity along for specific applications.
+It is common to refer to Grothendieck topologies on $\underline{R}$ as {\bf Gabriel topologies} on $R$, for a ring $R$.

 The class of covering systems, so also the set of Grothendieck topologies, is ordered by inclusion.
-We say that $\cT_1$ is a refinement of $\cT$ if $\cT\subset\cT_1$, which means that $ \cT(A)\subset\cT_1(A)$ for all $A\in\ba$.
+We say that $\cT_1$ is a {\bf refinement} of $\cT$ if $\cT\subset\cT_1$, which means that $ \cT(A)\subset\cT_1(A)$ for all $A\in\ba$.
 It is clear that for a family of Grothendieck topologies $\{\cT_i\}$ the covering system $\cap_i\cT_i$ is again a Grothendieck topology.
-The same is not true for $\cup_i\cT_i$, even when the family is finite.
+The same is not true for $\cup_i\cT_i$, see Example~\ref{Union}.
 However, by the previous property, we have a well-defined notion of the minimal (coarsest) Grothendieck topology containing all $\cT_i$, which is denoted by $\vee_i\cT_i$.

 \begin{definition} For a $k$-linear Grothendieck topology $\cT$ on $\ba$, a presheaf $F\in\PSh\ba$ is a {\bf $\cT$-sheaf} if for every $A\in\ba$ and $R\in\cT(A)$, the morphism induced from $R\hookrightarrow \ba(-,A)$